Part 1: Legislative framework

 Art.
 1559-1570 Italian Civil Code regulate supply agreements.

-The supply agreement is the contract whereby one party undertakes, in return for a price, to perform, for the benefit of the other, periodic or continuous supply of things.
+The supply agreement is the agreement whereby one party undertakes, in return for a price, to perform, for the benefit of the other, periodic or continuous supply of things.

 In periodic supply agreements, the price is paid at the time of the individual services and in proportion to each of them.
 In the case of continuous supply, the price is paid according to the usual due dates.